Guide to NodeJS: What is it Used for in 2026?

 - Microservice-Friendly: Many API-based applications, especially in cloud-native environments, are built using microservice architectures.
 Node.js works well in a microservices framework due to its lightweight nature, allowing teams to break down monolithic applications into smaller, independent services that communicate via APIs.

-- GraphQL Integration: Node.js integrates seamlessly with GraphQL, making it easier to build flexible APIs.
-With GraphQL, instead of multiple endpoints, the client can query precisely the data it needs from a single API endpoint, reducing over-fetching and under-fetching of data.
-Node.js’s async capabilities handle GraphQL’s often complex queries efficiently, providing fast, real-time data retrieval without blocking other operations.
+- GraphQL Integration: Node.js integrates very well with GraphQL, making it easier to build flexible APIs.
+Instead of multiple endpoints, the client can query precisely the data it needs from a single API endpoint.
+This reduces over-fetching and under-fetching of data.
+What’s more, Node.js’s async capabilities handle GraphQL’s often complex queries efficiently and provide fast data retrieval without blocking other operations.

 Seamless Integration with Frontend Technologies